Zigbee: Overview

-The Zigbee network layer natively supports both star and tree networks, and generic mesh networking.
+The Zigbee network layer natively supports star and tree, and generic mesh networking topologies.
 Every network must have one coordinator device.
 Within star networks, the coordinator must be the central node.
-Both trees and meshes allow the use of Zigbee routers to extend communication at the network level.
-Another defining feature of Zigbee is facilities for carrying out secure communications, protecting establishment and transport of cryptographic keys, ciphering frames, and controlling device.
-It builds on the basic security framework defined in IEEE 802.15.4.
+Both trees and meshes allow the use of Zigbee routers to extend communication at the network layer.
+Another defining feature of Zigbee is facilities for carrying out secure communications, protecting the establishment and transport of cryptographic keys, ciphering frames, and controlling devices.
+For this, it builds on the basic security framework defined in IEEE 802.15.4.

 History

 Zigbee-style self-organizing ad hoc digital radio networks were conceived in the 1990s.
 The IEEE 802.15.4-2003 Zigbee specification was ratified on December 14, 2004.
-The Zigbee Alliance announced availability of Specification 1.0 on June 13, 2005, known as the ZigBee 2004 Specification.
+The Connectivity Standards Alliance (formerly Zigbee Alliance) announced availability of Specification 1.0 on June 13, 2005, known as the ZigBee 2004 Specification.

 Cluster library

 In September 2006, the Zigbee 2006 Specification was announced, obsoleting the 2004 stack The 2006 specification replaces the message and key–value pair structure used in the 2004 stack with a cluster library.
 The library is a set of standardised commands, attributes and global artifacts organised under groups known as clusters with names such as Smart Energy, Home Automation, and Zigbee Light Link.